wesbasinger/razoyo-intern-test/readme.md

 # Instructions

 Running this script should be super simple.
 I didn't use any external libraries.
 You should just need to run one line from the shell.
+Please note that Python 3.6 should be used, because I've used some of the newer features of the language, like fstrings.

 ```
 python main.py